Magnus von Braun: The Mittelwerk

 Magnus's time inside the sub-terrestrial manufactury matches its peak months of production.
 Prior to his arrival, there had been numerous problems with the still-experimental liquid-fueled rocket which required constant adjustments; many of these had been ironed out, although the troublesome servomotors and occasional air bursts of tested rockets continued.
 These matters aside, the factory was hitting its production stride as Magnus settled in.
-Between October 1, 1944, and March 18, 1945, more than 20 completed missiles daily moved out of the tunnels on special flatcars pulled by locomotives.
+Between 1 October 1944, and 18 March 1945, more than 20 completed missiles daily moved out of the tunnels on special flatcars pulled by locomotives.
 They were then immediately sent west for action.
 Manufacture peaked during these five months before terminating entirely at the beginning of April, as the Nazi state entered final meltdown.

 The same month that Magnus reported to the Mittelwerk, the rocket weapon became operational.
-At 8:40 AM on September 8, 1944, specialized German missile troops launched a Mittelwerk A-4/V-2 tipped with a one-ton high-explosive warhead from the Belgian village of Sterpigny toward Paris.
+At 8:40 AM on 8 September 1944, specialized German missile troops launched a Mittelwerk A-4/V-2 tipped with a one-ton high-explosive warhead from the Belgian village of Sterpigny toward Paris.
 The first rocket they fired exploded at high altitude after two minutes, a failure.
 Two hours later they launched a second one, and after a five-minute supersonic flight, it came down southeast of Paris at Charentonneau à Maisons-Alford, where it killed six people and injured 36 more.
 At 6:36 PM that evening, a different rocket troop operating in the exclusive Hague suburb of Wassener in Holland fired two missiles at the same time, with their gyroscopes set toward London.
 One was another air-burst, but the other made a quick trip across the Channel at three times the speed of sound and slammed into the West London suburb of Chiswick at 6:41 PM.
 The resulting explosion ended three lives instantly and seriously injured 17 more.
 The world had entered the age of ballistic missile warfare.

 This revolutionary weapon that Magnus was helping his country deploy was truly terrifying for those on the receiving end.
 T. D. Dungan wrote a 2005 combat history of the missile, and in it he described what the arrival of a Mittelwerk product on target was like. "[F]irst a ‘whip cracking’ sound of the blast wave was heard, created by the rocket moving faster than the speed of sound, which bounces off the point of impact split seconds before the flash of impact; this was followed by the chaos of the explosion with debris and earth churned skyward.
 Immediately afterward, as if in reverse order, the whine and rush of whistling air was heard as the sound of the rocket descending through the heavens caught up with the rocket, followed by the roar of the incoming rocket, which tapered off to silence.
 There could be no warning."